zyfra/Prizm/README.md

 🔹 This is a library for one of the best Angular frameworks.
 Thanks to [Angular team](https://github.com/angular)

-🔹 Our **docs** are based on [Taiga UI](https://github.com/taiga-family/taiga-ui/blob/main/projects/addon-doc/README.md).
+🔹 Our **docs** are based on [Taiga UI (library for developing documentation portals for Angular libraries)](https://github.com/taiga-family/taiga-ui/blob/main/projects/addon-doc/README.md).
 All Taiga UI packages are covered by Apache 2.0 (read more [here](https://github.com/taiga-family/taiga-ui/blob/main/LICENSE)).
 Thanks to [Taiga UI](https://github.com/taiga-family/taiga-ui)

 🔹 We use nrwl nx as monorepo.
 Thanks to [Nrwl team](https://github.com/nrwl)